-Sec.
-395.058(c)(4) of the Local Government Code requires that this Committee file semiannual reports with respect to the progress of the capital improvements plan and report to the City Council any perceived inequities in implementing the plan or imposing the impact fee.
+- 3. Monitor and evaluate implementation of the capital improvements plan; - 4.
+File semiannual reports with respect to the progress of the capital improvements plan and report to the political subdivision any perceived inequities in implementing the plan or imposing the impact fee; and - 5.
+Advise the political subdivision of the need to update or revise the land use assumptions, capital improvements plan, and impact fee.